Skip to Content

 Intended level of sedation: Another decision is whether the intended level of sedation is unconsciousness or a level associated with relief of the distress attributed to physical or psychological symptoms.
 In a survey of U.S. physicians, two-thirds of respondents felt that unconsciousness was an acceptable unintended consequence of palliative sedation, but deliberate unconsciousness was unacceptable.
 This finding may relate to the sense of proportionality.
 A qualitative study of 54 physicians who had administered palliative sedation indicated that physicians who were more concerned with ensuring that suffering was relieved were more likely to administer palliative sedation to unconsciousness.
 Physicians who chose mild sedation were guided more by their assessment of the patient's condition.

-Intended duration of sedation: If the clinician anticipates that a distressing symptom will improve with time, then the clinician should discuss with the patient any recommendations about a deliberate reduction in level of consciousness to assess symptom distress.
+Intended duration of sedation: If the clinician anticipates that a distressing symptom will improve with time, then the clinician should discuss with the patient any recommendations about a deliberate reduction in the depth of sedation to assess whether the symptoms persist.
 In the published experience cited earlier, palliative sedation for delirium or dyspnea was reversible in 23% of patients admitted to a palliative care unit.
+Furthermore, deliberate reductions in the depth of sedation may be appropriate if there is a desire for communication with loved ones.

 Role of potentially LSTs during palliative sedation: The intent of palliative sedation is to relieve suffering; it is not to shorten life.
 The decision to discontinue or maintain treatments such as artificial hydration or nutrition requires a review of the patient's goals of care and the potential for benefit or harm.
 In general, the absence of evidence for benefit seems to justify recommendations to forgo LSTs in the context of palliative sedation.
 On the other hand, open lines of communication and a respectful and responsive awareness of a patient's preferences are important to maintain during the dying process, so the clinician should not overstate the potential risks of hydration or nutrition.
 There is consensus that decisions about LSTs are distinct from the decision to administer palliative sedation.